Arthur D. Little: Rankings, awards, and recognition

-In 2021, ADL Asia was rated #6 in Vault's 2022 Consulting rankings Asia.
-On Vault's global rankings of key employment factors, ADL Asia was ranked #3 for Innovation and Overall Business Outlook and Exit Opportunities, #4 for Interaction with Clients, Level of challenges, Promotion Policies, Benefits, and Travel Requirements.
+In 2023, ADL Asia was rated #11 in Vault's 2023 Consulting rankings Asia.
+On Vault's global rankings of key employment factors, ADL Asia was ranked #2 for Level of Challenge, #11 for Internal Mobility, #12 for Innovation, #13 for Compensation, #14 for International Opportunities, and #19 for Prestige.

-ADL re-established itself in the US market in 2016 and has since been recognized by Forbes in 2016, 2017, 2018, 2019, 2020, 2021, and 2022 as one of "America's Best Management Consulting Firms".
+ADL re-established itself in the US market in 2016 and has since been recognized by Forbes every year since then as one of "America's Best Management Consulting Firms".